mblomquist/Udacity-SDCND-Term3/P1/README.md

   ref_vel -= 0.385;
 }
 ```

-If both left and right turn options are in adequate, the vehicle's velocity is reduced.
+If both the right lane and left lane are not clear, the vehicles velocity will be reduced.
+If no vehicles are identified in the primary vehicles path, the vehicle will accelerate at a rate no to exceed the limits of the project rubric.
+This is done to maintain passenger comfort.
+The conditional test used to determine if vehicles were present is shown below:

 ### Trajectory Generation